pinskylab/how_we_work/data-management.md

-# Pinsky Lab Data Management Plan
+# GCRG Lab Data Management Plan

-The Pinsky Lab strives for an open science policy that makes our science accessible and reproducible and that allows us to collaborate with our future selves and with our colleagues.
+The Global Change Research Group strives for an open science policy that makes our science accessible and reproducible and that allows us to collaborate with our future selves and with our colleagues.
 To assist in achieving that aim, we use the following practices.

 ## General project organization